Beta

 Enable the Data API at the branch level for a single database.

-To get started, navigate to the Data API tab in the Neon Console for your branch and click Enable.
+To get started, open the Data API page from the project sidebar and click Enable.

 Always secure your data before using the Data API in production.